srikkbhat/progressive-pages/README.md

 `progressive-pages` is used to select one of its children to show.
 One use is to cycle through a list of children "pages".
 It attempts to import the selected element using path attribute if provided.
+Try this with [progressive-vulcans](https://srikkbhat/progressive-vulcans), which can use used to create incremental vulcanized files.

 Example: